gabrielhtg/gabrielhtg/README.md

 # 💫 About Me:
 Hi there!
-I'm currently working on an image OCR project for bank statements at a company.
 I'm passionate about Linux, web programming, machine learning, and mobile development.
 I'm always open to collaboration on exciting projects.<br><br>Right now, I'm focusing on deepening my knowledge in machine learning and web development.
 Let's connect and build something amazing together!

 ## 🌐 Socials: